felipenoris/XLSX.jl/docs/src/formatting.md

 #### Expressions

-It is possible to use an Excel formula directly to determine whether to apply a conditional formula.
+It is possible to use an Excel formula directly to determine whether to apply a conditional format.
 Any expression that evaluates to true or false can be used.

 ![image|320x500](./images/expression.png)